 The final exam is cumulative and will test all of the material in the course.
 It is closed book, no aids.
-The final exam is scheduled by the Registrar's office during the final examination period (December 7 to 21 inclusive.)
+The final exam is scheduled by the Registrar's office during the final examination period (December 6 to 21 inclusive.)
 Travel plans are not an acceptable reason to reschedule a final exam.
-Also note that the final will not be rescheduled under any circumstances if both midterms have been missed.
 You should by now be familiar with the deferred final exam policy of the department.